Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Experiments

 While the Gatekeeper ensures efficiency, the reliability of ACE is ultimately anchored in the Stage 2 Expert LLM.
 To isolate the contributions of our training strategies, we evaluate the impact of Supervised Fine-Tuning (SFT) and the Chain of Patent Thought (CoPT) protocol.

-\paragraph{Impact of Domain-Specific SFT.} As evidenced in Table \ref{tab:main_results}, relying on the Llama-3-70B base model (Zero-shot) yields a suboptimal F1 score of 67.75\%.
-Notably, introducing few-shot examples (Base w/ Few-shot) degrades performance further to 34.85\%, likely due to the context window being saturated by lengthy claim examples which interfere with the model's internal attention mechanism.
-In sharp contrast, applying SFT induces a substantial improvement, boosting the F1 score to 94.63\%.
-This +26.88\% gain confirms that general-purpose instruction following is insufficient for patent validation.
-The model must explicitly internalize the mapping between MPEP regulations and claim structures through parameter updates, demonstrating that domain-specific alignment is indispensable for legal NLP tasks.
+\paragraph{Impact of Domain-Specific SFT.} As evidenced in Table \ref{tab:main_results}, the Llama-3-70B base model yields 67.75\% F1 in the zero-shot setting.
+Introducing two few-shot demonstrations (one Pass, one Fail) degrades performance further to 34.85\%, as patent claims routinely exceed 2,000 tokens and even minimal demonstrations consume a disproportionate share of the context, biasing the model toward the examples rather than the target claim.
+This confirms that in-context learning is ill-suited for long-document legal tasks.
+In sharp contrast, SFT boosts F1 to 94.63\%, a +26.88\% gain confirming that parametric knowledge internalization is essential for patent validation.
+Model scale is equally critical: a Llama-3-8B expert integrated into ACE Hybrid achieves only 89.3\% F1, failing to surpass the Gatekeeper alone (91.58\% F1), as the smaller model lacks sufficient reasoning capacity to correctly resolve the escalated high-entropy samples.

-\paragraph{Necessity and Efficiency of the CoPT Protocol.} Although the quantitative increment of +0.13\% F1 appears marginal, its practical value is significant given the high-stakes nature of patent prosecution, where a single unverified error can incur substantial litigation costs.
-In this context, CoPT transforms the model from a black-box classifier into a transparent auditor.
-By externalizing the reasoning process, specifically by parsing elements and citing 35 U.S.C. standards, it provides patent attorneys with actionable grounds for rejection, a requisite for professional trust.
-Furthermore, CoPT offers a counter-intuitive efficiency advantage.
-Contrary to the assumption that reasoning increases latency, our structured protocol (6.88s) significantly reduces inference time compared to the unstructured SFT baseline (11.85s).
-By imposing a strict JSON schema, CoPT curtails the model's tendency for uncontrolled verbosity, ensuring that the generation remains focused, legally robust, and computationally efficient.
+\paragraph{Necessity and Efficiency of the CoPT Protocol.} Although CoPT yields a modest +0.13\% F1 increment, its primary contribution is operational rather than metric-driven: in patent prosecution, a single unverified error can incur substantial litigation costs.
+CoPT transforms the model into a transparent auditor by externalizing reasoning through element parsing and 35 U.S.C. statutory mapping, providing patent attorneys with actionable grounds for rejection.
+Furthermore, CoPT delivers a counter-intuitive efficiency gain: by imposing a strict JSON schema, it reduces inference time from 11.85s (unstructured SFT) to 6.88s, curtailing uncontrolled verbosity while maintaining legal robustness.
+A representative output is provided in Appendix~\ref{sec:appendix_copt_example}.